BANGKOK — For seven years, Adm. Suriya Pornsuriya commanded a submarine division which didn’t have a single submarine.

 Throughout his navy years, Suriya said he saw the government flirt time and again with buying subs from countries such as Germany, Sweden, South Korea and Russia.
 Those attempts ended in failure.

-“It’s the dream weapon of every naval officer,” Suriya, now retired at 61, said from his home, which boasts its own soi and a staff of army recruits.
+“It’s the dream weapon of every naval officer,” Suriya, now retired at 61, said in an interview at his home.

-Suriya spoke from the living room in one of many residences in his estate.
-On a wall there’s a photo of him in a navy uniform grinning from the deck of a German submarine.
+On a wall of the living room where he spoke, there’s a photo of him in a navy uniform grinning from the deck of a German submarine.
 Suriya was hoping his government would buy it.
 They didn’t.

 But the jinx came to an end three weeks ago, when the Cabinet approved commissioning three submarines from China.
 It was Suriya and his team who studied and recommended the plan to the armed forces.
 Government leaders said they expect the first sub to be delivered in five or six years.